 This is not a judgment against general surgery.
 This is simply an explanation for its low match rate.
 Again, please view the data in the spreadsheet to see how it compares once multiple data categories are examined.

-In order to overcome the shortcomings of looking at match rate alone, we examined six categories of data: match rate, Step 1 score, Step 2 CK score, number of publications, percentage of matriculants that were AOA, and percentage of applicants from a top 40 NIH-funded medical school.
+In order to overcome the shortcomings of looking at match rate alone, we examined six categories of data: average match rate, Step 1 score, Step 2 CK score, number of publications, percentage of matriculants that were AOA, and percentage of applicants from a top 40 NIH-funded medical school.

 Want to learn more?
 Here’s Why Some Specialties are More Competitive than others.